Transform: a review and notes from the NextGen Enterprise Summit 2020

 “Turn your big key into small ones.”

 Leaders are the small keys/purposes.
-It has to start with going outside, at the edges to identify what is happening with your ecosystem.
+But, it has to start with going outside, at the edges, to identify what is happening with your ecosystem.
 What is missing?
 What is vital?
 What is your thinking and doing when you have a purpose-driven by design?

-This health, economic and societal crisis brought by the pandemic enables us to be aware of our limits, of reacting.
-What is happening with the pandemic could happen on a wider scale with the nine planetary boundaries, that the Stockholm Resilience Center researches.
-Rethinking the way we consume, travel, work and learn in the long term instead of thinking in terms of obsolescence.
+This health, economic and societal crisis brought by the pandemic enables us to be aware of our limits of reacting.
+What is happening with the pandemic could happen on a wider scale with the nine planetary boundaries that the Stockholm Resilience Center researches.
+Rethinking the way we consume, travel, work and learn in the long term instead of thinking about obsolescence.